tfry-git/almost.serious.synth/README.md

 4 by 4 matrix, corresponding to the buttons of the keypad.
 So, to select the setting / activate the option in row 2, colum 3, you press the button in row 2, column 3, etc.

-For the time being, when starting, the Synth will play the latest MIDI recording (if any), followed by random notes, which is pretty useful during development.
+For the time being, when starting, the Synth will play the latest MIDI recording (if any, random notes, otherwise), which is pretty useful during development.
 To turn this off, go the main menu, and select "Stop" (row 3, column 2).

 ## Synthesizer settings